phalcon/documentation/docs/environments-devilbox.md

 | Database              | n.a.                                              |
 | `TLD_SUFFIX`          | loc                                               |
 | Project URL           | `http://my-phalcon.loc`, `https://my-phalcon.loc` |

+!!! info "NOTE"

-> * Inside the Devilbox PHP container, projects are always in `/shared/httpd/`.
+    * Inside the Devilbox PHP container, projects are always in `/shared/httpd/`.
-> * On your host operating system, projects are by default in `./data/www/` inside the Devilbox git directory.
+    * On your host operating system, projects are by default in `./data/www/` inside the Devilbox git directory.
 This path can be changed via `HOST_PATH_HTTPD_DATADIR`.
-{: .alert .alert-info }

 ## Activation